bahmutov/cypress-examples/docs/recipes/is-visible.md

 In every example, the button appears on the page only after 1.5 seconds.
 How would the test confirm the button becomes visible?

+📺 Watch this recipe explained in the video [Three Ways Of Checking If Element Becomes Visible](https://youtu.be/je3EtXY807M).

 ## Assertion be.visible

 You can use the built-in [Chai-jQuery assertion](https://github.com/chaijs/chai-jquery) `be.visible`